pratiksatpai2013/Diwali_Sales_Data_Visualization/README.md

 # Diwali_Sales_Data_Visualization
-EDA on Diwali sales data for a company X
+- EDA on Diwali sales data for a company X
+- Quick and concise python project